 She holds a masters degree in Journalism from the University of California, Berkeley, where she was awarded a Documentary Fellowship.

 Her background in journalism, psychology, social justice and visual art informs her worldview.

-She grew up in a neighborhood of Boston, MA, and traces her sense of awe back to a childhood discovery of the piney, salty smells of the coast of Maine.
+She grew up in a neighborhood of Boston and traces her sense of awe back to the childhood discovery of coastal Maine.

 Email